Who We Are

 The mission of the society is to bring together those people interested in history, especially the history of Pueblo County, the State of Colorado, and the United States in general.

 Phone: (719) 543-6772

-Jeff Arnold, Bill Crain, Pat Crump, John Ercul – Past President, Larry Frank, Dorothy Hammond, Pam Jacobson, Louise Keach, Marjorie Lindskog, Joe Mahaney, Arlene Manzanares, Allyn Middelkamp, Tom Perkins, Chris Shreck, Michael Theis, Mary Wallace, George Williams, Peggy Willcox, Bill Wilcoxson, Bill Wood
+Jeff Arnold, Bill Crain, Pat Crump, John Ercul – Past President, Larry Frank, Dorothy Hammond, Pam Jacobsen, Louise Keach, Marjorie Lindskog, Joe Mahaney, Arlene Manzanares, Allyn Middelkamp, Tom Perkins, Chris Schreck, Michael Theis, Mary Wallace, George Williams, Peggy Willcox, Bill Wilcoxson, Bill Wood